MdMugish/BleConnect/README.md

 # BleConnect

-I created a library for Bluetooth connectivity on top of Core Bluetooth (Support BLE Scan, Filter device by Name, Filter by UUID, ANCS Connectivity, Background Scan, etc)
+This library is for Bluetooth connectivity on top of Core Bluetooth which supports -
+1. BLE Scan
+2. Filter device by Name
+3. Filter by UUID
+4. ANCS Connectivity
+5. Background Scan

 ## Library